dyninst/dyninst/docs/dyninstAPI/developer/registerSpace.h.rst

   .. cpp:function:: int getStackHeight()
   .. cpp:function:: void setStackHeight(int val)
   .. cpp:function:: void unifyTopRegStates(codeGen &gen)

+    This handles merging register states at merges in the generated code CFG.
+Used for things like 'if' statements.
+Takes the top level registerState (e.g, the code that was generated in an 'if') and emits the saves/restores such to takes us back to the preceding registerState (e.g, the code we would be in if the 'if' hadn't executed).

   .. cpp:function:: void pushNewRegState()
   .. cpp:member:: private int instFrameSize_